-Visiting in off-season meant we had very limited choice for car hire but we found one place open and willing to hire us a little Panda for €36 for the day or from 8am to 8pm although we could pick it up until after 9am which was an odd one.
+Visiting in off-season meant we had very limited choice for car hire but we found one place open and willing to hire us a little Panda at €36 for the day or from 8am to 8pm although we couldn’t pick it up until after 9am which was an odd one.

-We head on into Palma, following our trusty hire car map and one downloaded onto a phone but we still managed to get a little lost once we hit the city edge and end up abandoning the car in a side street to try and figure out where we are.
-In the end aiming for the waterfront proved the best option and we even managed to find underground parking just in time as it fills up just after we park.
-It’s also an odd experience for us as we don’t get many multi-storey car parks underground here in Scotland but I guess we don’t have the baking heat that would require them.
+We head on into Palma, following our trusty hire car map and one downloaded onto a phone but we still managed to get a little lost once we hit the city edge and ended up abandoning the car in a side street to try and figure out where we were.
+In the end aiming for the waterfront proved the best option and we even managed to find underground parking just in time as it filled up just after we parked.
+It is also an odd experience for us as we don’t get many multi-storey car parks underground here in Scotland but I guess we don’t have the baking heat that would require them.

 The Cathedral is certainly a beautiful building and clearly very busy so we soon head inward and further into Palma town.
 The streets are lined with places to eat and there is some lovely architecture but we soon loose our appreciation of how nice Palma is due to a significant lack of public restrooms, After ending up spending more than an hour looking for somewhere to go before finally finding a McDonald’s, our opinions of Palma were slightly marred by it’s lack of amenities.